pragmatical/gotaglio/documentation/models.md

 Models can be configured in `models.json` in the current working directory.
 The repo contains a [models.json.template](../models.json.template) file that shows the parameters for each available model API.

-GoTaglio currently supports the following two APIs:
+GoTaglio currently supports the following model API types:
 * AZURE_AI - for access to most models in Azure.
-* AZURE_OPEN_AI - for access to OpenAI models hosted in Azure.
+* AZURE_OPEN_AI - for access to OpenAI models hosted in Azure (GPT-3.5/4 family).
+* AZURE_OPEN_AI_5 - for access to Azure OpenAI GPT-5 family models.

 The `models.json` file is structured as an array of model definitions.
 Here's an example: